owenroberts/mmp270/labs/1-0_Programming_Intro.md

 - Update movement
 - Update animations to follow movement

+## 5. Add one of the following to the script
+- Add new animations for up and down movement
+- Extra challenge: Add two players with different controls for local two player setup

-## 5. Documentation
+## 6. Documentation
 - Add screen shots or video on Open Lab

-## Bonus
-- Add new animations for walking up and down

 ## Resources
 - [Godot API](https://docs.godotengine.org/en/stable/classes/index.html){:target="_blank"}